 July – August

-Summer festivals (Kyrgyzstan): In some places, shepherds, in conjunction with the local CBT group, organise events during summer for tourists and locals alike, all offering a mix of horse games, eagle hunting and traditional song and dance.
-The most important are the horse games festival in Kyzyl-Oi (end of July), the eagle hunting festival in Bokonbayevo (end of August) and the shepherds festival in Karkara valley, near Char Kuduk (end of August).
+Summer festivals: In some places, shepherds, in conjunction with the local CBT group, organise events during summer for tourists and locals alike, all offering a mix of horse games, eagle hunting and traditional song and dance.
+The most important are the horse games festival in Kyzyl-Oi (end of July), the eagle hunting festival in Bokonbayevo (end of August), the games in Sary-Mogol and the shepherds festival in Karkara valley, near Char Kuduk (end of August).
 Contact CBT to find out exact dates and planning.

-World Nomad Games (Kyrgyzstan).
-Similar to the other summer festivals, but much bigger, with more games, a much higher budget and many international participants.
-First edition in 2014 and is organised biennially.
+World Nomad Games (Kyrgyzstan): Similar to the other summer festivals, the World Nomad Games however are much bigger, with more games, a much higher budget and many international participants.
+First edition in 2014 and organised every 2 years.